By dentist Dr. Richard Mitchell

 2. During a normal 'flu outbreak, each person with 'flu can be expected to infect about 1.5 other people - on average.
 With the Coronavirus, current figures suggest that each person with the covid-19 virus will infect at least 3 other people.
 That's almost 3x as many people.

 3. This virus started spreading at an exponential rate.
 Just click on this link to see the figures at worldometer.info, and be sure to scroll down the page, past the figures, to see the graphs of cases.
-That was an exponential curve.
+That was an exponential curve at the start.
 The numbers were doubling every few days in the first month.

 So the total number of people who will eventually die from this new virus is likely to be hundreds of thousands worldwide.

-Update July 31, 2020 - global deaths from Covid-19 infection is now reported to be almost 700,000, (that's over half a million deaths) while over 17 million people worldwide have been infected.
-That is a death rate of over 4%.
+Update September 25, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over one million deaths, while over 30 million people worldwide have been infected.
+That is a death rate of MORE THAN 3%.

-And in India, Central America and Brazil the rates are still rising.
+And in India, Central America and Brazil the rates are still rising, out of control.

 Approximately 80% of people who become infected have mild to moderate symptoms.
 Some people get the infection but experience no symptoms and show no signs of infection.
 These are the 'silent spreaders', who spread the virus without realizing it.